 Castle Kransberg Adolf Hitler's Eagle's Nest on the Western Front

-Waffen SS Troops Would Spearhead the German Attack
+Waffen SS Troops Spearhead the Attack

 D-Day Tuesday: June 6 1944

-The Destruction of German Cities by Allied Bombing
+The Destruction of German Cities

 The Western Front 1944